MUON+: Towards More Effective Muon via One Additional Normalization Step for LLM Pre-training: Experiments

+\textsc{Muon+} has nearly the same per-step runtime and memory cost as Muon (see Appendix~\ref{tab:per_step_cost}).
+In this section, we report the wall-clock time required to reach the same target loss, where the target is set to the final training loss of the Muon baseline.
+We use the same data scale as in Table~\ref{tab:gpt_MuonN_results} and Table~\ref{tab:llama_pretraining}.
+The results are shown in Table~\ref{tab:norm_overhead}. \textsc{Muon+} speeds up pre-training by up to \(37.1\%\) in the evaluated settings.

-\section{Ablation Study}
+\subsection{Ablation Study}

 To better understand the source of performance gains, we conduct systematic ablations on the key design choices of \textsc{Muon+}.
-In particular, we analyze the effects of learning rate, normalization directions, and orthogonalization methods while keeping all other training settings fixed.
+In particular, we analyze the effects normalization directions and orthogonalization methods while keeping all other training settings fixed.